 2011 Tracer Study Results: 90% of alumni in the 2011 Tracer Study reported feeling very positive about the experience of living in Australia and 93% said they felt very positive about studying in Australia.
 92% were very positive about Australia in general although culture and people received a lower rating (88%).
-100% of those who returned in years 3 and 5 say they feel very positive about Australia.
+100% of those who returned in years 3 and 5 say they feel very positive about Australia while 57% of those who returned ten years ago say they feel very positive about Australia.
 It was noted in the 2011 AusAID Australian Scholarships Annual Surveys Ongoing Survey, that 27% of Vietnamese respondents reported experiencing racism in Australia although fortunately for most this was an infrequent experience.